1Password/connect-sdk-python/README.md

 **Update Item**

-Update the item defined by the specified item and vault ids.
+Update the item identified by the specified item and vault ids.
 The existing item will be overwritten with the newly supplied item.

 ```python
 from onepasswordconnectsdk.models import (ItemVault, Field)